caraya/personal-blog/content/blog/reading-on-the-web.md

 Character similarity
 : Does font size affect the way we read similar characters like O (capital `o`) and 0 (the number `0`) or l (lowercase `l`) and 1 (the number).
 : The similarity depends on the font and whether the font provides support to differentiate the similar numbers.
 : Some fonts may implement the [slashed zero](https://www.preusstype.com/techdata/otf_zero.php) open type feature to differentiate between 0 and O when they are used in the same document.
+As far as I'm aware there is no open type feature to differentiate between l and 1.

 ## Controlling font size with CSS